top of page

 The fact that you can eat a salteña with no utensils helped make it Bolivia’s most popular street food.
 Over the years, the salteña’s importance has grown beyond the street, to the point that any meaningful discussion of Bolivia's cuisine should include the salteña.
 However, while the importance of the salteña is not in dispute, its origins are.

 In another book, Beatriz Rossells, claims that a 1776 manuscript contains a recipe for something similar to today’s salteñas.
 Rossells claims this indicates that the manuscript’s author, María Josefa de Escurrechea, is the true inventor of the salteña.
-Since the manuscript was written in Posti, it supports Candia’s claim that Posti was the birthplace of the salteña.
+Since the manuscript was written in Potosi, it supports Candia’s claim that Potosi was the birthplace of the salteña.

 Perhaps both stories are true.
-Maybe Escurrechea brought an early version of the salteña to Posti.
+Maybe Escurrechea brought an early version of the salteña to Potosi.
 Then Gorriti refined and popularized it.
-Regardless of who created it, salteñas have spread throughout Bolivia, with different cities having their own variations.
+Regardless of who created them, salteñas have spread throughout Bolivia, with different cities having their own variations.

 Netflix even recognized the popularity of the salteña in it's Street Food: Latin America docuseries.
 (You'll have to watch the Bolivia episode to see the salteña footage.)